kelbycriswell/GenericDataAccess_EFCore/README.md

   *This is a practice project for me to practice and learn the best ways to implement Data Access Repositories using **SOLID** design patterns, **EF6 / EFCore**, and Interfaces*
   ---
   The goal is to fully implement a library that will:
-  - Allow the implentations to access data consistently.
+  - Allow the implimentations to access data consistently.
   - Maintain a DRY coding method.
   - In turn will reduce errors, increase readablility, and allow for scalability.